winnifredobi/LITA_Project/README.md

 # LITA_Project

-### Project Title: Analysis of the Effect of Aromatic Amino Acids on Bambara Groundnut
+### Project Title: Analysis of the Effect of Cartoon Characters on Children's Development

 ### Project Overview
----
+--
-This data analysis project aims to
+This data analysis project aims to discover the impact exposing children to cartoon characters has on their development.

 ### Data Sources
 ---
-The primary source of data will be from data created and stored in excel for which the raw data is extracted features of amino acids stored in the laboratory.
+The primary source of data will be a cross section of children between the ages of 1 to 10 years, living in urban areas.

 ### Tools Used
 ---
 - Microsoft Excel [Download Here](https://www.microsoft.com)

   1. For Data Cleaning,
   2. For Analysis and
   3. For Data Visualization.

 - SQL- Structured Query Language for Quering of Data

 - GitHub for Portfolio Building